Trusted WordPress tutorials, when you need them most.

 On a dedicated server, your website doesn’t share any of its web server resources.
 You can choose the processor speed and cores, RAM size, disk storage, and the bandwidth you need.

 Enterprise hosting plans are the last tier of dedicated hosting plans.
 One of these plans gives you access to the hosting company’s engineering team.
-They will manage the hosting infrastructure according to your needs, with 24/7 phone support from your dedicated support team.
+They will manage the hosting infrastructure according to your needs, and your dedicated support team will provide 24/7 phone support.

 Suitable For: Big-name brands, mission-critical websites with massive traffic, and larger eCommerce stores.
 Ideal for 200,000 to millions of page views.